alumag/RePhraser/readme.txt

 Will contain all the codes and data about our first sprint.
   Synonym.py:
   Synonym class in python.
-Knows how to take a word (without its role) and give you a nice synonym to :) todo list: QA and cache files
+Knows how to take a word (without its role) and give you a nice synonym to :)

+  ParseSentence.py:
+  This script parse texts, select words to change and calls to synonym.py to change them todo list: QA and cache files

       XOXO